What does this chart mean?

 |Nitrate (as Nitrogen)||No||1.54||2021||ppm||10||10||runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits|

 |Sodium||No||25.4||2019||ppm||n/a||n/a||Erosion of natural deposits; used in water treatment|

 |1.1 - 1.9||2021||ppm||MRDLG4||MRDL4||Water additive used to control microbes|

 Monitoring Violations Annual Notice Tier 3

 Our water system violated drinking water standards over the past year.
 Even though these were not emergencies. as our customers, you have a right to know what happened and what we did to correct these situations.

 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-During the 6th month of 2018, we failed to monitor for Bacteriological in the month designated in our Stage 2 LRAA Monitoring Plan and therefore cannot be sure of the quality of our drinking water during that time.
+During the 5th month of 2020, the correct amount were monitored; however, the samples was taken on the same day as opposed to different days as required for RTCR sampling.

 What should I do?